Carnegie Medal for Illustration

-The Kate Greenaway Medal is a British literary award that annually recognises "distinguished illustration in a book for children".
+The Carnegie Medal for Illustration (until 2022 the Kate Greenaway Medal) is a British award that annually recognises "distinguished illustration in a book for children".
 It is conferred upon the illustrator by the Chartered Institute of Library and Information Professionals (CILIP) which inherited it from the Library Association.

-The Medal is named after the 19th-century English illustrator of children's books Kate Greenaway (1846–1901).
-It was established in 1955 and inaugurated next year for 1955 publications, but no work was considered suitable.
+The Medal was first named after the 19th-century English illustrator of children's books Kate Greenaway (1846–1901).
+It was established in 1955 and inaugurated in 1956 for 1955 publications, but no work that year was considered suitable.
 The first Medal was awarded in 1957 to Edward Ardizzone for Tim All Alone (Oxford, 1956), which he also wrote.
 That first Medal was dated 1956.
-Only since 2007 the Medal is dated by its presentation during the year following publication.
-The Greenaway is a companion to the Carnegie Medal which recognises one outstanding work of writing for children and young adults (conferred upon the author).
+Since 2007 the Medal has been dated by its presentation during the year following publication.
+This medal is a companion to the Carnegie Medal for Writing which recognises an outstanding work of writing for children and young adults.

 Nominated books must be first published in the U.K. during the preceding school year (September to August), with English-language text if any.

 The award by CILIP is a gold Medal and £500 worth of books donated to the illustrator's chosen library.
 Since 2000 there is also a £5000 cash prize from a bequest by the children's book collector Colin Mears.

 Rules

-Library and information professionals (CILIP) nominate books in September and October, after the close of the publication year.
-A panel of 12 children's librarians in CILIP's youth interest group (YLG) judges both the Carnegie and Greenaway books.

-Currently the shortlist is announced in March and the winner in June, between nine and 21 months after first U.K. publication.
+Library and information professionals in CILIP nominate books in September and October, after the close of the publication year.
+A panel of 12 children's librarians in CILIP's youth interest group judges books for both the Writing and Illustration awards.
+The shortlist is announced in March and the winner in June.

 Candidates must be published in the U.K. during the preceding year (September to August).
 They must be published for young people, and published in the U.K. originally or within three months in case of co-publication.
 English must be the language of any text, or one of dual languages.
 "All categories of illustrated books for children and young people are eligible."

-CILIP specifies numerous points of artistic style, format, and visual experience, and also "synergy of illustration and text" that should be considered "where applicable".
+CILIP specifies numerous points of artistic style, format, and visual experience, and also "synergy of illustration and text" that should be considered.
 Furthermore, "The whole work should provide pleasure from a stimulating and satisfying visual experience which leaves a lasting impression.
 Illustrated work needs to be considered primarily in terms of its graphic elements, and where text exists particular attention should be paid to the synergy between the two."

 Winners

-Through 2021 there have been 65 Greenaway Medals awarded in 66 years, covering 1955 to 2020 publications approximately.
+Through 2025 there have been 69 Medals awarded in 70 years, covering 1955 to 2024 publications.
 No eligible book published in 1955 or 1958 was considered suitable.

-From 2007 the medals are dated by the year of presentation; previously by the calendar year of British publication, which then defined the eligible works.
+From 2007 the medals are dated by the year of presentation; previously by the calendar year of British publication.